MaxDaten/brutal-recipes/README.md

 ### Git Branches

+- `source`: Integration branch
+- `master`: Release branch

-Integration branch is `source`.
-It is the shared state for all contributors.
-Changes can be introduced here directly (preferred & encouraged) or via spike out branches in combination with pull request (PR).
-Every branch will be build by github actions, but only `source` will be deployed, if the build was successful.
+`source` is the shared state for all contributors.
+Changes can be introduced here directly (preferred & encouraged) or via spike out branches in combination with pull request (PR) or merges on `source`.

+Every branch will be _build_ by github actions, but only `source` will be _deployed_ to `master`, if the _build_ was successful.

 Own spike out branches can be used for experiments or collecting async feedback in a PR.
 But it is preferred to discuss ideas first directly.